 VOLUNTEER APPELLATE DEFENDER PROGRAM

-OAD’s Volunteer Appellate Defender (VAD) Program offers Associates in sponsoring law firms the opportunity to represent poor people convicted of felonies in criminal appeals under the intensive supervision of OAD Supervising Attorneys.
+OAD’s Volunteer Appellate Defender (VAD) Program offers Associates in sponsoring law firms the opportunity to represent people convicted of felonies in criminal appeals under the intensive supervision of OAD Supervising Attorneys.

 Training and Supervision